scnroy/east-austin-book-club/content/books/america-is-not-the-heart.md

 author: ' Elaine Castillo'
 link: 'https://austin.bibliocommons.com/item/show/1928355067'
 cover: /assets/a1opaabvlfl.jpg
-description: >-
+---
 After fleeing the Philippines, Hero De Vera arrives at her uncles where she is given a fresh start.
 He asks no questions about her disturbing political past, but his daughter, the first American-born family member, is unable to resist her curiosity especially about her cousin's damaged hands.
----